 Loving Great Grandma Cora’s Rice Pudding Recipe

-My Grandma Bolinske was the first to make Grandma Cora’s Rice Pudding for me as young girl, I remember sitting in her 1960’s kitchen circular bar and falling in LOVE with it!
+My Grandma Bolinske was the first to make Grandma Cora’s Rice Pudding for me as young girl.
+I remember sitting in her 1960’s kitchen circular bar and falling in LOVE with it!
 She must have enjoyed how much I loved it because often times there was some waiting in the fridge for me when I arrived to visit.
-Once I was old enough to cook she taught me how to make it just like her Grandma Cora taught her.
-I’ve done my part in passing it on to my kiddos too… I think I made this recipe at least once a month while they were growing up.
-Now that all my kiddos are grown and out of the house, I haven’t made it nearly as often. . . perhaps this year we’ll celebrate our Christmas Day dinner dessert with it!
+Once I was old enough to cook, she taught me how to make it just like her Grandma Cora taught her.
+I’ve done my part in passing it on to my kiddos too!
+I think I made this recipe at least once a month while they were growing up.
+Now that all my kiddos are grown and out of the house, I haven’t made it nearly as often.
+Perhaps this year we’ll celebrate our Christmas Day dinner with it for dessert!
 Happy Holidays!

 Here are a few more holiday dessert recipes to inspire your baking!

 A brief look at the history of Rice Pudding!

 • The earliest rice pudding recipes were called whitepot and date from the Tudor period; one of the earliest recipes was written down by Gervase Markham in 1615.
 Rice pudding is traditionally made with pudding rice, milk, cream and sugar and is sometimes flavoured with vanilla, nutmeg, jam and/or cinnamon.